copperheads-2014/simple-data/README.md

 ## Starting your Rails app

+MAKE SURE you have a tmp folder with a pids subfolder
+AKA:
+./tmp
+and ./tmp/pids

 After a `bundle install`, run the following to boot the Rails app on port 3000:

 ```sh